StianWiu/TwitchRec/README.md

 -c, --category <string> # Only record certain category -m, --max <num> # How many GB file can become
--l, --loop <boolean> # Whether program should infinitely loop when stream is over -d, --directory <string> # Whether program should infinitely loop when stream is over
+-l, --loop <boolean> # Whether program should infinitely loop when stream is over -d, --directory <string> # Where program should save files created
 ```

 # Example commands